Alonso-del-Arte/dearborn-cinema/CONTRIBUTING.md

   (unless it's to fix a defect).
 * Pull requests should address a TODO or FIXME comment in the source, or an open issue on GitHub.
+* As much as it is feasible, example movies should be actual movies that have been produced and released.
+If you "invent" a movie to use as an example or a joke, it should be something that would be rated G, PG, PG-13 or R.